Statistical learning on measures: an application to persistence diagrams: Quantitative experiments

 Given an orbit, we want to predict the value of $\rho$, that can take values in \\ $\{2.5, 3.5, 4.0, 4.1, 4.3 \}$.
 We display an example for each class in Figure \ref{orbit_PC}; $\rho \in \{4.0, 4.1, 4.3\}$ accounts for difference in topology, while $\rho \in \{2.5, 3.5 \}$ generates samplings with different densities but no particular homological information.

 We generate 700 training and 300 testing data for each class.
-We perform a one-versus-one classification.
 We compare our score with standard classification methods in Table \ref{score:orbit}, where the results are averaged over 10 runs.
 We compare our scores to four kernel methods on persistence diagrams taken respectively from \cite{reininghaus2015stable}, \cite{kusano2016persistence}, \cite{carriere2017sliced}, \cite{le2018persistence}, and two methods that use a neural network architecture to vectorize persistence diagrams: \cite{carriere2020perslay} and \cite{reinauer2021persformer}.
 Our accuracy is comparable with kernel methods on persistence diagrams but is somehow lower than that of neural networks.